OS2sandbox/os2skole-PoC/docs/quick_guide_for_managing_oss.md

  Proprietary software typically offers a single way for users to access it, with everyone using the same edition of the source code in excactly the same way.

- Open source software, due to its transparent nature and built in freedoms, allows for the separation of three key concepts normally hidden behind the walls of the supplier: the source code, releases, and running instances.
+ Open source software, due to its transparent nature and built-in freedoms, allows for the separation of three key concepts normally hidden behind the walls of the supplier: the source code, releases, and running instances.

 - **Source Code**: The written instructions of the computer programs.
 This is the raw state of the software fit for developers and security specialists, before it is packaged for the end-users.